-Chicken ginger is a typical Indian Curry, that is staple in many Indian home specially in the northern India.
+Chicken ginger is a typical Indian Curry, that is a staple in many Indian homes especially in northern India.
 This chicken is a true delight if you love ginger.
 The zesty strong flavor of ginger overpowers all other spices in this curry.
 And why I love it?
 It is super easy to make.
-My hubby is a big of ginger tea, ginger lemonade or in fact ginger anything.
+My hubby is a big of ginger tea, ginger lemonade, or in fact ginger anything.

-Chicken ginger is name given to any chicken that has overpowering ginger taste.
+Chicken ginger is the name given to any chicken that has overpowering ginger taste.
 There are countless versions of chicken ginger curry.
 The most popular ones are the one with coconut milk, the Chinese, the Vietnamese, the Thai, and the Punjabi one, that I'm sharing here.

 Northern India, where this curry is very popular has a state of Punjab so this curry is often called Punjabi Murgh Adraki.
 Murgh means chicken and adarak means ginger in Hindi.

 I'm familiar with the restaurant-style ginger chicken version that I enjoyed in local restaurants of Punjab.
 I'm posting the recipe for the same.
 Their gravy is thickened; mine is thin.
-Of course, you can dry the excess water by cooking a little longer to make dry version of chicken ginger.
+Of course, you can dry the excess water by cooking a little longer to make a dry version of chicken ginger.

 What it tastes like?

-As the name denotes, the chicken has strong flavor of ginger which simply boost the taste of curry experience to next level.
+As the name denotes, the chicken has a strong flavor of ginger which simply boosts the taste of curry experience to the next level.
 You can add less or more ginger to taste.

-This curry tastes zesty, strongly aromatic, and has moderately spicy flavor.
+This curry tastes zesty, strongly aromatic, and has a moderately spicy flavor.
 You can also make it in handi, then it'll be called ginger chicken handi.
 I recommend a wok for making this curry, which is my favorite cooking vessel since it allows a huge space for searing.
 (In step by step, I've used fry pan for visually clear and appealing shots.)